-Bordered by almost 100 miles of coastline and home to hundreds of historic churches, Norfolk is rich in English history and the vast, flat landscape has inspired artists, writers and poets for centuries.
+Bordered by almost 100 miles of coastline and home to hundreds of historic churches, Norfolk is rich in English history.

-To celebrate Norfolk Day, 27 July, we take a tour of six historic sites across Nelson’s County.
+Here we take a tour of 6 historic sites across the county.

 Further south are the remains of a Roman town at Venta Icenorum (now Caistor St Edmunds).